 If you just want to get on and build a quick project, this six-minute video is ideal.
 Crack open Xcode, follow along, and you’ll end up with a little app that shows/hides all other apps.

-The Touch Bar is Apple’s most recent Mac-oriented input innovation, and we like what developers are doing with it.
-Want to enhance your own apps with Touch Bar goodness?
-This quickfire video tutorial from Zappy Code shows you how.
+The Touch Bar is a relatively recent Mac-oriented input innovation from Apple.
+If you want to enhance your own apps with Touch Bar goodness, this quick-fire video tutorial from Zappy Code shows you how.

 Next page: App dev tips and cross-platform thinking